Bombachicky/Pepsi/README.md

 # Pepsi
-Recreated the Pepsi by scratch using React.js, Tailwind CSS, Express.js, and a PostGreSQL database
+Recreated the Pepsi by scratch using Vite, React.js, Tailwind CSS, Express.js, and a PostGreSQL database